Stefano Borgonovo: Football career

 Borgonovo's performances earned him three caps for Italy, all in 1989 – his debut coming on 22 February 1989, in a friendly with Denmark, which ended in a 1–0 victory to the Italians.
 He also helped the under-21 side to qualify for the upcoming European Championships during the 1985–86 season, earning three caps, and scoring a crucial goal against Sweden, although he was unable to take part in the finals, in which Italy finished runners-up to Spain, due to injury.

 Borgonovo's prolific season with Fiorentina also earned him the chance to prove himself with the defending European Cup champions Milan in 1989.
 He spent much of the 1989–90 campaign as backup to Marco van Basten, also due to injury, only making 13 appearances, and scoring 2 goals, although he helped Milan to capture the European Supercup, the Intercontinental Cup, and most notably, the European Cup that season, first winning a penalty for Van Basten, and then scoring a crucial goal himself in the semi-finals, against Bayern Münich; he scored 2 goals in total in the competition.
 Despite earning a prestigious European Cup winners' medal, he left the club at the end of the season, keen to play regular first-team football; although Milan coach Arrigo Sacchi was keen to keep his services, he returned to Fiorentina, where he spent two years without managing to recapture his previous form.

 Spells at Pescara Calcio, Udinese and Brescia Calcio followed, before Borgonovo retired in 1996.
 He later served as a youth coach back at Como, but retired in 2005 due to poor health.

 Style of play

-A quick, agile, opportunistic, and intelligent striker, with an eye for goal, Borgonovo possessed an excellent positional sense in the area, as well as good acceleration, and fast reactions; these attributes allowed him to anticipate opponents in the area, and enabled him to be prolific in front of goal throughout his career, despite his relatively small stature, slender physique, and lack of notable pace.
-He was also a creative player with good mobility, link-up play, and technique, who was capable of playing off his team-mates.
+Borgonovo was a quick, agile, opportunistic, and intelligent striker, with an eye for goal.
+As a forward, he predominantly relied on his positional sense inside the penalty area – as well as his acceleration, and fast reactions – to score goals, despite not possessing significant pace over longer distances.
+These attributes, along with his ability to understand the game and predict where defenders would be, helped him compensate for his relatively small stature and slender physique, and allowed him to create space for himself and anticipate opponents inside the box, enabling him to be prolific in front of goal throughout his career.
+In addition to his goalscoring ability, he was also a creative and lively player, with good mobility, link-up play, and technique, who was capable of playing off his team-mates, and was even deployed in a more supporting role as a second striker on occasion; however, his preferred and most effective role was as an out-and-out attacker, alongside a more withdrawn, creative playmaker.